 But it doesn't have to stay that way.

 You're trying to build something that matters—a product, a platform, a new capability.
-But the idea that started as a clear vision now feels like one undifferentiated mass.
+But what started as a clear vision now feels like one undifferentiated mass.
 Every stakeholder has a different picture in their head.
 Every meeting adds another consideration.

 Everyone around you keeps adding to the list—new requirements, new edge cases, new opinions.
 But nobody is helping you figure out what doesn't belong.
-Nobody is helping you see the shape of the thing clearly enough to know what to do next.
+Nobody is helping you see the shape of what you're building clearly enough to know what to do next.

-A good idea shouldn't fail because it couldn't be clearly expressed.
+A good product shouldn't fail because the people building it couldn't see the same thing.

-Rounds and rounds of revision and it still doesn't feel right.
-The idea is there, but every attempt to define it sends you back to the drawing board.
+Rounds and rounds of revision and it still doesn't land.
+The vision is there, but every attempt to define it for the team sends you back to the drawing board.

 It has to change.
 But how to get from here to there without disrupting everything that still works—and how to make sure the new version is actually better?